zanarmstrong/sfpc/about.md

 I analyze and visualize data.
 More generally, I am curious about how things work, exploring information, ideas, and places, and sharing the experience of discovery with others.

-I studied at Williams College, directed the outdoors program at Double H camp, taught math at Chewonki Semester School in Maine, raced through the forests of Sweden orienteering, analyzed data and forecasted revenue at Google, developed a new charting style to visualize Simpson's paradox, and am now studying at the School for Poetic Computation.
+I studied math at Williams College, directed the outdoors program at Double H camp, taught high school juniors at Chewonki Semester School in Maine, raced through the forests of Sweden orienteering, analyzed data and forecasted revenue at Google, developed a new charting style to visualize Simpson's paradox, and am now studying at the School for Poetic Computation.

-### Data Viz Research
+## Data Viz Research

 [Visualizing Simpson's Paradox and Mix Effects](http://research.google.com/pubs/pub42901.html)